bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 import "@bitovi/ai-component-paste/component";
 ```

-Now, update the `<ai-paste>` element by setting the `api` attribute.
-This will, wire it up to your backend in `index.html` to point to your local extraction endpoint:
+Now, Add <ai-paste /> next to the "Post Job" button and set the `api` attribute to your backend extraction endpoint:

 ```html
 <div>